neurodroid/stimfit/doc/sphinx/howto/apcounting.rst

 .. note::

-    Do not try to write while loops in the embedded python console of ``Stimfit`` unless you are very familiar with while loops in Python or in any other language.
-While loops, if written incorrectly, may run infinite iterations and block the Python terminal of ``Stimfit``.
-For that reason, it is a good idea to explore while loops in an independent python terminal before using them in ``Stimfit``.
+    Do not try to write while loops in the embedded python console of ```Stimfit <http://www.stimfit.org>`_`` unless you are very familiar with while loops in Python or in any other language.
+While loops, if written incorrectly, may run infinite iterations and block the Python terminal of ```Stimfit <http://www.stimfit.org>`_``.
+For that reason, it is a good idea to explore while loops in an independent python terminal before using them in ```Stimfit <http://www.stimfit.org>`_``.

 =====
 Usage